-Each on-street machine should have a clear sign stating that if the machine is out of order then to use another machine and usually details of the nearest machine.
+This applies to ON-STREET MACHINES ONLY.
+Each on-street machine should have a clear sign stating that if the machine is out of order then to use another machine and usually details of the nearest machine - see tariff insert.